awesome-pro/neon-website/content/docs/connect/choose-connection.md

 - **Serverless**

-  If working in a serverless environment and connecting from a JavaScript or TypeScript application, we recommend using the [Neon Serverless Driver](/docs/serverless/serverless-driver).
+  If working in a serverless environment and connecting from a JavaScript or TypeScript application, we recommend using the [Unique Serverless Driver](/docs/serverless/serverless-driver).
 It handles dynamic workloads with high variability in traffic &#8212; for example, Vercel Edge Functions or Cloudflare Workers.

 - **TCP-based driver**